MHXQU3/mrdc/README.md

 ## Database Schema

-The cleaned data is stored in a PostgreSQL database using a star schema:
+The cleaned data is stored in a PostgreSQL database using a star-based schema.
+Here is a quick overview:

 - **The Main Table**: `orders_table`
     - Contains the main transactional data for all sales.